Khushishah224/Epoch-watch-website/README.md

 2. Responsive Design: Whether you're browsing on a desktop, tablet, or mobile device, Epoch Watches adapts seamlessly to provide an optimal viewing experience.
 3. Future Expansion: While our current focus is on snook watch collections, we have plans to expand our offerings to cater to all types of watch aficionados in the future.

-Contributing:
-We welcome contributions from fellow developers who share our passion for watches and web development.
-Whether it's enhancing the user experience, adding new features, or optimizing performance, your contributions are invaluable in shaping the future of Epoch Watches.
-Feel free to fork our repository, make your changes, and submit a pull request.
-Together, let's elevate the art of timekeeping.